hashicorp/consul/website/source/docs/agent/basics.html.markdown

 information, registers services, runs checks, responds to queries, and more.
 The agent must run on every node that is part of a Consul cluster.

-Any Agent may run in one of two modes: client or server.
+Any agent may run in one of two modes: client or server.
 A server node takes on the additional responsibility of being part of the [consensus quorum](#).
 These nodes take part in Raft and provide strong consistency and availability in the case of failure.
 The higher burden on the server nodes means that usually they